Agency Resources : Become Member Agency

-If you meet all of the criteria and are interested in membership or if you have questions about our criteria, please contact Agency Relations at firstname.lastname@example.org or 617.598.5000.
+If you meet all of the criteria and are interested in membership or if you have questions about our criteria, please contact the Capacity Team at capacity@GBFB.org or 617.598.5000 Option 4.
 For more information, please visit the Agency FAQ section.

 - Must be an established and ongoing feeding program, in operation for a period of at least three months and serving the needy at minimum monthly.
 The program must serve a clientele, the majority of who is low income.
 Municipalities are ineligible.
 Written guidelines for distribution must be submitted with the Greater Boston Food Bank application.

 - Must be a public charitable organization with a Federal Non-Profit Tax Exempt Status under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended.